Artist Biographies

 After moving to San Diego, Nicole joined the Contemporary Arts Committee, a support group of the San Diego Museum of Art.
 She designed a logo for the Scripps Industry Bridge Program and created a new identity for Honey Donuts in Santee, which later led to designing and painting a large installation for the shop.

 Nicole volunteered as an art teacher at her child’s elementary school from 2008 to 2020.
 She also served as the first-chair lead for the Reflections Art Program, a national art competition, from 2013 to 2020.
-The program offered six different art categories and encouraged students to apply what they learned across visual, music, film, dance, and writing disciplines.

 She has illustrated a CD cover for a songwriter and is currently collaborating with an author to illustrate a book.
-After completing a mural for the Santee Library, Nicole began receiving frequent teaching requests.
 Since 2009, she has taught art fundamentals to students from 4th grade through high school and has led painting workshops for adults.
-She continues to develop her skills by studying with active professionals in the art and animation industry and enjoys inspiring others through creative projects.

 Chrysanne Lowe